epfl-ada/ada-2022-project-7yobananaboy7/README.md

-# Milestone 2 - The tale of the unfinished paths
+# Milestone 3 - The tale of the unfinished paths
+*test*

+## Data story

+Please visit our website [[here]](https://melsjagt.github.io/ada-template-website/)

 ## Abstract

 Wikispeedia is an online game based on Wikipedia.
 A player has to reach an article from a not related article, only by using hyperlinks in the articles encountered [[1]](http://infolab.stanford.edu/~west1/pubs/West-Pineau-Precup_IJCAI-09.pdf).
 By analyzing the graphs and data collected from people playing these games, a lot of interesting questions concerning semantic distance between concepts or the searching behavior of humans can be answered.
-To do this a lot of data is needed.
+To do this a lot of data is needed, which can be supported by an active community that frequently plays the Wikispeedia game.
 But how can you get people to play and finish the game maybe even multiple times?
 What motivates people to finish the task and do not give up?
 With this work these questions are answered by proposing a set-up for the game that is likely to incentivize people to stay engaged, and hence more data for analysis purposes can be generated.

 ## Research questions

-The goal of this project is to first investigate how to get people engaged in a game by seeing why they stop playing.
-According to the results we should find what makes the game easy or difficult so that we can tailor the games to the level and needs of the players that want to quit.
-1. Is there a pattern in the players' history that makes them stop playing the game?
-   - e.g. number of games played before
-   - e.g. progress during a single run
-2. What is the interaction between timeout and restart in the unfinished paths?
-3. How do we break the pattern of disengagement?
+   -  Can we set up a simple logistic model that can predict if a player is more likeli to stop the game or finish it based on the history of the games played by the         player and based on the start and target article?
+   -  How can the results of the logistic regression be included in a set-up for a gme that is likely to incentivize people to stay engaged?

 ## Methods

-- Preprocessing of the data.
+   -  Preprocessing of the data
-   - Invalid or less valuable data: We find some ‘cheating’ attempts with duration less than 1 second and path length less than 2.
-We propose to filter out those data.
-In addition, we suggest excluding the paths with length shorter than 4 (about 8 percent) when analyzing the strategy stages of players.
-This way we are left with "serious" attempt only.
+      -  Filtering out all the games played with a pathlength >= 1
+   -  Between-Game history: To analyze the history of a certain player, the hasedusersId gets grouped and analyzed further.
+      -  Preanalyzation answering the following questions:
+         - How many people got unfinished/finished paths?
+         - How is the pathlength associated with the fraction of finished games?
+         - Has the number of finished games an influence on the behaviour of the last game?
+      -  Find interesting features based on the analysis for the logistic regression:
+   -  In-game history: Analysis per game to try to understand what makes a player finish or not.

-  - Organizing the data: We formed two graphs from the data we loaded.
-One graph is the paths’ graph (or referred to as Player’s Graph).
+      -  Preprocessing: Building two graphs from the data provided.
+One graph is the path's graph (or reffered to as Player's Graph).
 It is a weighted directional              graph derived from the paths the players took.
 The edge weight is the number of occurences the path has been taken.
 The other graph is the ideal graph (or              referred to as  Machine’s Graph).
 It is generated from the links of different articles.
 Initial analysis suggests the graphs are very different.

-- Firstly we try to find patterns from player’s History to find why they quit the game.
-The History can be categorized into two kinds: In-Run History and Game History.
-In-Run History refers to the path one player has taken in a game whereas Game History is the record of the different games.
-We examine reasons for quitting during a run which will, if it happens frequently, result in complete abandonment of the game.
-We want to explore potential reasons driving this behavior such as:
-   - People find themselves getting farther from their goal.
-For that we need to determine a metric of distance in the Player’s Graph.
-   - People get tired of clicking through pages or spend too much time and lose patience.
-   - People get stuck at different ‘game stages’ (‘Going to a Hub’ stage or ‘Converging’ stage - or purely have no strategy at all).
+      -  Generate feature fot the logistic regression: For categories, the in and out degrees and the possibility to be stuck in those categories were examined.
+Then,          a score for each was generated, indicating if this is a good category to begin or end with.
+      -  Trying to answer the question how likeli the player will quit the game?
+   -  Based on the features a logitstic regression is built
+   -  The logitstic regression together with the analyzing parts in the in-game and between game history help find a conclusion and to propose a set-up to a game that       is likely to incentivize people to stay engaged.

+## Structure of the directory

+The directory is organized according to the chapters in the webpage.
+Each file can be run individually.
+It contains the following notebooks:
+   -  home: contains all the analysis used for the home part on the webpage
+   -  between_game: contains all the analysis and feature generation done for the "Between game" chapter.
+   -  in_game: contains all the analysis and feature generation done for the "In game" chapter
+   -  classification: contains the logistic regression and the intepretation of the logitstic regression.
+The feature files are saved in the folder "data" and the           classification can therefore be run individually.
+   -  conclusion: contains all the information gathered for a conclusion.

+In addition to that the following can be found:
+   -  Milestone_2: It contains the analysis done for the milestone 2.
-   - People are stuck in certain concepts or the target concept is really hard to reach
+   -  helpers: containing functions that are used in different files or to simplify the main files.
-   - Other potential reasons we might discover in later analysis

-   We deal with the situations separately:
-   - We have to find a certain metric from the Player’s Graph or use ‘semantic distance’ as proposed in the paper to identify how far people were to their goals when they quit their game.
-   - We use logistic regression to analyze the relationship between path length/duration/other features to be found with whether people quit the game.
-   - We combine in-degree, out-degree and number of accesses (weight in the paths’ graph) to find potential hub articles, and then deduce from each path at which stage the player quit or where there was no obvious strategy at all.
-   - We merge the nodes with the same concepts and see how the resulting graph is structured.
-We generate some stats (from the distribution of in-degree or out-degree, weights of edges and nodes) and then confirm or reject our hypothesis via hypothesis testing.

-   Game History refers to the history of each player’s runs, whether finished or not.
-We tried to get players' history in term or how their games ended up (finished, restart, timeout).
-Then we use a logistic regression to examine how much the number of previous finishes, restarts and timeouts have an influence of the next run’s quitting or not.
-And we can also use clustering algorithms to find patterns of player’s Game History.

-- In addition, we want to have an objective metric of how hard a run is.
-We have the Ideal Graph and the Player’s Graph.
-For some games we also have the subjective rating from the player.
-We can consider the subjective rating as a result of objective difficulty, player’s In-Run History, player’s Game History (experience) and player's domain knowledge (that determines the distance metric).
-The objective difficulty is solely the result of the positions of source and target in both graphs, assuming the graph is ‘complete’.
-We can make use of machine learning techniques to find the correlations and infer from them the objective difficulty.
+   -  data: folder that contains all the data from wikispeedia the project is based on as well as feature files for the in-game as well as the between game                   analyzation.

 ### Timeline